AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/template-editor-core-components.md

 >To use the same container policy as of the source Adaptive Form, it is recommended to save the template in the same folder as of the source Adaptive Form.
 In case, the template is saved in any other folder, than the created template uses a default container policy.
 -->

-## Best practices voor {#best-practices}
+## Aanbevolen procedures {#best-practices}

-* Maak sjablonen met gebruik van de componenten die zijn gebaseerd op kerncomponenten, zoals adaptieve formuliertekst, adaptieve formuliercontainer en meer.
+* Maak sjablonen met gebruik van de componenten die zijn gebaseerd op kerncomponenten, zoals Adaptieve formuliertekst, Adaptieve formuliercontainer en meer.
 Voor meer informatie over Adaptive Forms Core Components, [klik hier](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/introduction.html).
 * Beperk het aantal sjablonen zodat deze overeenkomen met de fundamenteel verschillende formuliertypen die op de websites beschikbaar zijn
 * Verstrek de noodzakelijke flexibiliteit en configuratiemogelijkheden aan uw douanecomponenten die in een malplaatje worden gebruikt.